Wednesday, September 23, 2015

 The Man Around the Corner: The Story of Coral Graf and a Homeless Cardboard Box

-“Now I can go buy soup for lunch,” he said as she dumped the change into his open guitar case.
+“Try not to worry about me.
+I can go buy soup for lunch,” he said.
+Then, she dumped more change from Puddles her porcelain pink piggy bank into his open guitar case.

-Every day, The Man Upstairs dropped pennies through the heating vent in Coral’s family apartment.
-The pennies collected in her tin can under the vent, and Coral promised The Man Upstairs to give them away.
-Coral knew that even a gift as small as a penny had the ability to change someone’s circumstance for the good.
+Every day, The Man Upstairs dropped coins through the heating vent in Coral’s family apartment.
+The coins collected in her tin can under the vent, and Coral promised The Man Upstairs to give them away to do good in the world.
+Coral knew that even a gift as small as a penny had the ability to change someone’s circumstance for the better.
+One penny after another would add up after a while, even if it was just a start.

-“I don’t understand why other people are not giving you money,” Coral said, peering at The Man Around the Corner.
+“I don’t understand why other people are not giving you help,” Coral said.
+She gazed at The Man Around the Corner as he held his guitar.
 “The change in your guitar case is mostly from The Man Upstairs.
 What is wrong with everyone?”

 “Hey!
 I didn’t say you could have my bullhorn!
 Fine, keep it.
-Maybe your voice needs to be heard,” he said, shouting.
+I have another one.
+Maybe your voice needs to be heard,” he shouted at Coral.
+He dug in his backpack and pulled out another bullhorn and started his speech where he left off.

 As Coral approached The Man Around the Corner, she spoke into the bullhorn, and it reached her parents’ windows.

 “The Man Around the Corner needs your help!
-I gave him my pennies from The Man Upstairs,” Coral announced.
+I gave him my coins from The Man Upstairs, but he also needs you!”
+Coral announced.
 “The rest of the neighborhood needs to contribute, so he can move from his homeless cardboard box.
-I am living with The Man Around the Corner until the neighborhood moves him from his current home.
-You can put your pennies in his guitar case.
+I am staying here until The Man Around the Corner moves him from his current home.
+You can put your coins in his guitar case.
 I don’t want to hear any more excuses from anyone.
 Give!”

-“Coral, I’m sure your mom and dad won’t let you live with me,” The Man Around the Corner said, sneezing.
+“Coral, your mom and dad won’t let you stay here,” The Man Around the Corner said.
+He sneezed, and Coral handed him a tissue to blow his nose.
 “Several people are angry that I’m even taking up space on the street corner, but I have nowhere else to go.”

-“I can’t believe that people would walk past your cardboard box,” she said, tossing her book bag in his home.
+“I can’t believe that people would walk past your cardboard box,” she said.
+She tossed her book bag in his home.
+“How is the new song coming?
+I’d love to hear it.”

 “If The Man Upstairs ever gave you anything, you’d keep it for yourselves,” Coral said through the bullhorn.
-“You are selfish and mean.
-You need to think about other people and their lives and feelings.”
+“You need to think about other people and their lives and feelings.
+Give to The Man Around the Corner.”

 “Really?
 I’ve never met him in person,” Coral said to The Man Around the Corner.
 “We talk through the heating vent.”

 “Coral, what in the world are you doing?”
-Mr. Graf said, handing The Man Around the Corner a brisket sandwich.
+Mr. Graf said.
+He handed The Man Around the Corner a brisket sandwich.

-“We can hear you all the way down the street from the apartment,” Mrs. Graf said, holding a bag of desserts.
+“Honey, we can hear you all the way up in the apartment,” Mrs. Graf said.
+She held a bag of desserts.
+“We’re worried that someone might call the police with a noise complaint.”

 “He can’t live out here in the cardboard box anymore.
-Can he come home with us?”
-Coral said to her parents.
-“We’ve been getting more donations in the guitar case, but I think he needs a job at the family deli.”
+Is there an open single apartment in our building?
+Maybe we have enough money between The Man Upstairs and the neighbors’ donations to get a small place for him to live,” Coral said to her parents.
+“We’ve been getting more donations in the guitar case, but I think he needs a job at our deli.”

-“Yes, he can come home with us,” Mr. Graf said, looking at his wife with compassion.
-“It’s too cold outside.”
+“Yes, he can stay with us tonight,” Mr. Graf said, as he looked at his wife with compassion.
+“It’s too cold outside.
+Then, in the morning, we will talk to the landlord about finding him his own apartment somehow.”

 “Maybe he can help your dad in the deli with the meats,” Mrs. Graf said.
-“We always need help with the display case.”
+“We always need help with the display case.
+Then, he would have enough money to pay the rent.”

 “Good!
-You can stay with us until The Man Upstairs gives you enough pennies to move into your own place,” Coral said, hugging The Man Around the Corner.
+You can stay with us until The Man Upstairs gives you enough coins to move into your own place, plus you’ll have a job at the deli,” Coral said.
+She hugged The Man Around the Corner.
 “We’ll have fun!
 I watch cartoons on Saturday morning and eat desserts.”

-“I knew my pennies were enough to change even the worst situation,” Coral said, walking back to her warm apartment.
+“I knew the coins from The Man Upstairs were enough to change even the worst situation,” Coral said, as she walked back to her warm apartment with The Man Around the Corner and her parents in the snow.

-As Coral’s parents and The Man Around the Corner walked with Coral in the snow, she looked at her empty tin can, knowing it would soon be full again.
+She looked at her empty tin can and knew it would soon be full again.

 Copyright 2015 Jennifer Waters

-Sequel to "The Man Upstairs: The Story of Coral Graf and Pennies from a Tin Can" (1/3/15), "The Man Downstairs: The Story of Coral Graf and Her Missing Pennies" (7/13/15), "The Man Next Door: The Story of Coral Graf and the Neighborhood Pennies" (8/5/15), and "The Man Across the Street: The Story of Coral Graf, a Hanukkah Miracle, and the Landlord with a Cigar" (9/10/15).
+Sequel to "The Man Upstairs: The Story of Coral Graf and Coins from a Tin Can" (1/3/15), "The Man Downstairs: The Story of Coral Graf and Her Missing Coins" (7/13/15), "The Man Next Door: The Story of Coral Graf and the Neighborhood Coins" (8/5/15), and "The Man Across the Street: The Story of Coral Graf, a Hanukkah Miracle, and the Landlord with a Cigar" (9/10/15).

 Dedicated to my grandmother, Augusta Renner Graf Waters.